 What Is the Claims and Repair Process Like for a Treadmill?

-Again, we can’t speak for all warranty providers, but at Upsie the claims and repair process is simple.
+Although we can’t speak for all warranty providers, Upsie’s claims and repair process is simple.
 If something goes wrong with your insured fitness equipment, simply call Upsie’s claims line.
-A real person living in the USA will answer, 24/7.
+A real person will answer, 24/7.
 That person will verify whether your claim is covered.
+Customers can make unlimited claims up to the purchase price of the equipment.

-Fitness equipment is obviously too bulky for you to mail in to us, so we send the technician to you.
+Fitness equipment is obviously too bulky for you to mail in, so Upsie sends the technician to you.
 If the machine can be repaired, it will be.

 What if My Treadmill Can’t Be Repaired?